gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Someone nudged Noxy's shoulder with their own.
 "Hey," Rash said, slipping between her and Sensy.
 "Where's the *tralpa*?
 Is he too afraid of the tiger to come out and say hello?
-Or has he been up all night 'studying' again?"
+Or has he been up all night studying again?"
 He mimed someone drinking from a bottle.

 "Ssh!"
 But he was right---the king's representative was nowhere to be seen.